SminYu/pyncmap/README.md

 No compatibility issue

-You can use reversed colormap to type "_r" after the colortable name (i.e., rainbow_r)
+You can use reversed colormap for any colortable just by typing "_r" after the colortable name (i.e., rainbow_r)